open-telemetry/opentelemetry-cpp/docs/cpp-sdk-factory-design.md

 Assume an application needs to build a trace provider, using the gRPC trace exporter.

-### Case study, direct call to the SDK implementation classes.
+### Case study, direct call to the SDK implementation classes

 A possible way to build the exporter is to call, from the application code: